 Instead, dedicate a room to your office.
 Make sure that room has a door that you can close, and use it.
 Those who live with you have to understand that when you’re in your dedicated office you are at work and should not be bothered unless there’s a reason.

 And with that dedicated space, you need to furnish it with all the necessary equipment to aid you in your quest for efficiency.
 You need an ergonomic desk with all the accouterment.
 If your desk is of the sit-down type, make sure you have a high-quality chair, one that is not only comfortable but helps you to work efficiently.
 If your desk is of the standing type, make sure to have an industrial-grade mat to stand on.
 You don’t want to have to deal with standing fatigue.
+In fact, you should pay special attention to your feet and make sure there’s no pain.
+If your feet are hurting, it may be an indication of nerve damage, in which case you should consider wearing shoe insoles for neuropathy.

 As far as the layout of your office is concerned?
 If at all possible configure your desk such that it faces the door to the room.
 You don’t want people to be able to come into the room and look over your shoulder at your work.